openedx/edx-documentation/en_us/shared/students/SFD_mobile.rst

  depending on the type of problems used in the course, you might not be able to complete all the course assignments or exams using the app.

- On Android devices, you do not need to have an edX account or be logged in to browse courses.
-Select **Discover Courses** in the edX mobile app.
+ To browse courses, select **Discover Courses** in the edX mobile app or **Discover** from the app's main menu.
+You do not need to have an edX account or be logged in to browse courses.
+From the **My Courses** page in the app, you can also browse courses by tapping the search icon in the top corner.

- On both Android and iOS devices, if you have an edX account and are logged in to the mobile app, select **Find Courses** in the menu to access the list of available courses.

  When you find a course that interests you, select the course to view its About page.
 The About page includes course details such as the course start date,